james-collapse/fruit-salad-events/README.md

 - make sure you are using the correct node version with `nvm use`
 - install with `npm install`

-Copy `.env.example` over into `.env` and edit as appropriate!
+Copy `.env.example` over into `.env` and edit if necessary.
 This must be done before any of the following will work as it generates `src/Constants.elm` which is used in a number of places in the code.

 Edit `elm-pages.config.mjs` to include the meta information for your site.